 Put all of the ingredients together in the jar and stir.
 If it's not liquid at room temperature, you can definitely heat it up in a pan.
-YPut about a couple inches of water into a cast iron skillet, and then put the jar right in the middle and bring it to a melting point.
+Put a couple inches of water into a cast iron skillet, and then put the jar right in the middle and bring it to a melting point.
 When it sets, it will be solid.
-So, you can just store it in the jar, and put it on to the different areas.
+So, you can just store it in the jar, and apply it to different areas of your skin as needed.

 Anti-Inflammatory Psoriasis Prevention Diet

-The more you consume healing anti-inflammatory foods, the more improvement that you're going to see on the overall health of your skin from the inside-out.
+The more you consume healing anti-inflammatory foods, the more improvement that you're going to see in the overall health of your skin from the inside-out.
 The two really go hand-in-hand.

 Fortunately, Dr. Nancy’s anti-inflammatory diet plan checks all of the boxes for protecting you from the damaging effects of inflammation, and contains healthy amounts of foods that are known to fight inflammation and psoriasis flare-ups.
 This includes a healthy balance of omega-3 fatty acids from food sources like wild-caught fatty fish like salmon, mackerel, and tuna.
 You also want to eat antioxidant and fiber-rich foods, including organic dark leafy greens like spinach, kale, and Swiss chard, Brussels sprouts, organic berries and melon and citrus fruits.

 There is a very strong connection between gut health, immune health, and skin health.
-Make sure that you eat your fermented veggies, kimchi, and drink kombucha.
-Also healthy fats including coconut oil, olive oil, and avocados.
-Walnuts, almonds, cashews, flax seeds, chia seeds, hemp seeds, pumpkin seeds, are all great sources of calcium, iron, zinc, potassium and magnesium and essential trace minerals including selenium, manganese, and copper.
+Make sure that you eat your fermented veggies, (kimchi, sauerkraut, etc.) and drink kombucha.
+Also include healthy fats like coconut oil, olive oil, and avocados.
+Walnuts, almonds, cashews, flax seeds, chia seeds, hemp seeds, and pumpkin seeds, are all great sources of calcium, iron, zinc, potassium and magnesium, and essential trace minerals including selenium, manganese, and copper.

 Last, but certainly not least, don't forget herbs and spices.
 Often overlooked, herbs and spices such oregano, rosemary, garlic, basil, ginger, and turmeric, are a great part of an anti-inflammatory diet.
 Turmeric is loaded with antioxidants and proven inflammation fighting powerhouses, and oregano has 20 times more antioxidant power than many other herbs and four times more than blueberries.